DevonAir Radio in Crisis

 In a hastily called conference on Friday department heads threatened to resign.
 But the directors closed ranks and company chairman Mr. Norman Devonport began a three week holiday the next day.

-What the main concerns of the staff is that although the station made a profit in the first year of operation – an unusual achievement for a new radio station – little money is available for developing programs.
+What the main concerns of the staff is that although the station made a profit in the first year of operation – an unusual achievement for a new radio station – little money is available for developing programmes.

 In addition when features Editor Mike Joseph was promoted to Head Of Current Affairs recently he was not given any increase in salaries.